smizell/graphablejson/README.md

 # Graphable JSON Specification

-Graphable JSON is a specification that defines a contract between a client and a server in order to reduce or eliminate common breaking changes and help APIs evolve over time.
+Graphable JSON is a specification that defines a contract between a client and a API in order to reduce or eliminate common breaking changes and help APIs evolve over time.

 ## Overview